Sree-Harsha-PS/C1-Machine_Learning_Specialization-Supervised_Machine_Learning-Regression_and_Classification/README.md

 Classification mastery unfolded as I delved into logistic regression.
 I learned to predict categories and address overfitting through regularization.
 The week culminated with a hands-on implementation, combining logistic regression's power with the finesse of regularization.

 🔗 **Practice Labs and Assignments**
-Explore the Jupyter practice labs, assignments, and programming exercises I tackled during the course: [Jupyter Practice Labs](link_to_labs_here)
+Explore the Jupyter practice labs, assignments, and programming exercises I tackled during the course in the above repo.

 🌐 **Acknowledgments**